Fizzixnerd/ocaml-living/README.md

 It is often useful to allow the GC to collect garbage, so you generally don't want your whole program to be wrapped in a `Living_core.t` containing every dependency in it.
 Remember however, that this is an _optimization_, and should only be attempted once you know you need to by measuring performance.
 If you mess this up, you can get segfaults, and often it's good enough to just let stuff fall out of scope.

-If you have measured performance and found you need to drop dependencies, you can do so by accessing the `unsafe_value` field of a `Living_core.t`.
-This is the current value of the computation _without_ its dependencies.
+If you have measured performance and found you need to drop dependencies, you can do so by calling the `Living_core.unsafe_free` function.
+This returns the current value of the computation _without_ its dependencies.
 Some care must be taken however.

 The process looks like this:

 1. Take your `'a Living_core.t` and figure out if it has any pointers or structures that have been allocated by `malloc`, `Ctypes.allocate`, `Ctypes.allocate_n` or the like.
 2. If it does not, proceed to step 4.
 3. If it does, then copy all that data into OCaml heap objects that can't be GC'd from underneath you like an off-heap pointer can be, by using `Living_core.map` or `Living_core.bind` to map the `'a` to a new, safer `'b`
-4. Access `unsafe_value`.
+4. Call `Living_core.unsafe_free`.

 It is important to do step 3. properly.
 Here are two examples; the first you should never do.